 Content in this course prepares the student to analyze current and emerging technologies to support safe practice environments, and to optimize patient safety, cost-effectiveness, and health outcomes.
-The student synthesizes data from a variety of sources to make clinical decisions regarding appropriate management, consultation or referral for acutely and critically ill patients.
+The student synthesizes data from a variety of sources to make clinical decisions regarding appropriate management, consultation, or referral for acutely and critically ill patients.
 (Offered every spring semester)

-Advanced Clinical Studies I: Nursing of Children Credit Hours: 4 (75 clinical contact hours)
+Advanced Clinical Studies I: Nursing of Children

 Pre- or Co-requisites: NURS 5080.
 Prerequisites: NURS 5170, NURS 5140, NURS 5110.
 This course provides the student with the opportunity to apply knowledge and skills in the clinical management of children who are healthy or who are experiencing selected health problems.
 Emphasis is placed on using models and theories that guide advanced practice nursing.
 The focus is on the assessment and diagnosis of health risks and health problems.
-Therapeutic interventions will be designed to promote health for well child care and to restore health for children who have common childhood illnesses.
+Therapeutic interventions will be designed to promote health for well childcare and to restore health for children who have common childhood illnesses.
 (Offered every fall semester)